simsek97/cognito-authentication-patterns/README.md

 ## Prerequisites

-You will need an AWS Account ready to use.
+You will need to create an AWS Account.
 You will also need to install Node, npm and the Amplify CLI.
 For more information on installation, visit https://docs.amplify.aws/cli/start/install

 ## Deploy with the AWS Amplify Console